UniStuttgart-VISUS/power-overwhelming/README.md

 ```

 > [!NOTE]
 > Note that the `sensor_array` takes ownership of the `sensor_array_configuration`.
-You cannot use it anymore once the array has created from it.
+You cannot use it anymore once the array has been created from it.

 If you want to limit the sensors in your sensor array, you can filter `descs` before creating the array.
 Alternatively, there is a convenience method that does this for you by means of a unary predicate on the descriptions:
 ```c++